 Pursuant to Board Policy 5102, lockers are District property and may be made available for scholar use.
 Lockers are assigned to scholars on a temporary basis, and District administration may revoke a scholar's locker assignment at any time.
+Lockers do not lock, and scholars are not permitted to bring personal padlocks to school.
 The District retains ownership of lockers notwithstanding scholar use.